 Success in the industry did not go unnoticed.
 The Aeolian Corporation, another distinguished piano manufacturer, showed interest in acquiring Hardman.
 Having additional resources in manufacturing, finance and capacity the Aeolian Corporation purchases Hardman, Peck & Company.
 Aeolian expands the Hardman product line, building to the quality expectations of the original company.

 Today, Hardman, Peck & Company continues to build quality pianos to meet the demands of every pianist.
-These pianos offer an outstanding value in a complete line of console, studio, professional upright and grand pianos; all which are available in a variety of styles and finishes.
+These pianos offer an outstanding value in a complete line of console, studio, professional upright and grand pianos, all of which are available in a variety of styles and finishes.

 Hardman, Peck & Company – quality crafted pianos from the world’s finest materials since 1842.